rnickens3/record-collection/README.md

 # record-collection
-Add and remove properties in a record collection.
-Uses push method and arrays.
+This contains a function that
+* Updates a record collection object
+* Uses bracket notation to identify properties